elibroftw/blog.elijahlopez.ca/content/posts/bu-357-taxation-1.md

 - appraisal fees to determine selling price of fixed assets
   - add to the cost of the fixed asset
 - premium for life insurance on company president
-  - exempt income
+  - exempt income so not deductible
+- meals and entertainment are 50% deductible
+  - 100% if available to all employees six times maximum
+  - fund-raising events benefiting charity

-Problem 12
+<details><summary>Slide 60 Problem 12</summary>

 - Income: 64,300
 - Acc amortization: 4,000